angelddaz/yoink_githubdir/README.md

 # yoink_githubdir
-This project is to create a script that will download any GitHub file, or directory, URL link into your downloads folder.
+This project is to create a script that will take a provided GitHub URL link and download the relevant GitHub file, or directory, into your downloads folder.

 # Why
 It's a great tool for when you want to get hands on with only parts of repositories, without the getting git involved.